couchbaselabs/couchbase-lite-c-verify/README.md

-This repo is for verifying CBL-C release packages.
-The repo uses Github actions to verify amd64 linux, iOS, android binaries and provides docker compose setup that can be used for verifying the arm64 and armhf binaries.
+This repo uses Github actions to verify amd64 linux, iOS, android binaries and provides Dockerfile and Docker Compose YAML file that can be used for verifying the arm64 and armhf binaries.

-How to verify
+## How to verify

-Verify amd64 linux, iOS, android binaries.
+### Verify amd64 linux, iOS, android binaries.

 1. Update version number in version.txt